Swiss Artisan's Anvil - 220 lb.

-This modern 100 kg anvil was made as a result of close cooperation between Polish and Swiss blacksmiths.
+This large, modern 100 kg anvil for sale at Blacksmiths Depot was made as a result of close cooperation between Polish and Swiss blacksmiths.
 It is the best for those who are interested in artistic metalworking.
 This single horn anvil has a hardy hole for attaching mandrel tools and three pritchel holes of different diameter to punch holes in the material.

 The horn of the Perun anvil is a slim cone in shape with a shifted symmetry axis.
 The special shape of the horn allows the most complex but precise work such as bending material at any angle or making the rings with steady, regular diameter.